varshapal/airline-flights-analysis/README.md

 - Data Cleaning: Remove null values, corrected data types
 - Data Modeling: Create relationship in Power BI between fact and dimension tables
 - KPI Calculation: Using SQL Queries and DAX Measures
-- Visualization: Build Interactive dasboard for insights
+- Visualization: Build Interactive dashboard for insights

 # Key Insights
 - The cancellation rate is **1.64%**, with ORD airport responsible for **9%** of all cancellations, mainly due to winter weather in **February**.